Stream Health Evaluation Program

 No. All equipment and training materials will be provided, as well as dinner and/or refreshments as needed.
 We appreciate your time and commitment!

 As all informational materials are provided during training sessions, there is little additional information on the program provided beforehand.
-However, Kate would be delighted to speak with you to determine whether the program is a good match to your interests and abilities before you make any commitment.
+However, Jen would be delighted to speak with you to determine whether the program is a good match to your interests and abilities before you make any commitment.

 Registrants will be emailed training dates and locations as soon as they are scheduled.